-Toil can run on a heterogeneous cluster of both preemptable and non-preemptable nodes.
 A node type can be specified as preemptable by adding a spot bid to its entry in the list of node types provided with the --nodeTypes flag.
+If spot instance prices rise above your bid, the preemptable node whill be shut down.

 While individual jobs can each explicitly specify whether or not they should be run on preemptable nodes via the boolean preemptable resource requirement, the --defaultPreemptable flag will allow jobs without a preemptable requirement to run on preemptable machines.